shelkovichka/waldblume/README.md

 <h3>I'm an inspired beginner javascript developer</h3>

+<p>I've recently completed my courses on frontend development.
+On courses I've been working with HTML, CSS, JavaScript, Vue.js and Node.js.</p><br><p>At the moment concentrated on gaining experience and continue learning web development.
+In here to create!

 <!--
 **waldblume/waldblume** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.